Develop MVP: Introduction

 No-product MVP is an approach where you validate your product idea and get feedback without coding, as Eric Reis mentioned in his book The Lean Startup.
 Here are the two ways of No-product MVP::

 In this approach, you test an idea and its opportunity through the hypothesis of your product using marketing campaigns.
 There are no building blocks or actualization of your future product.

 It just shows or explains how the product will look and its functions.
 This approach can be implemented using landing pages, surveys, advertising campaigns, videos, blogs, etc.

-The most significant advantage of idea visualization over other MVP approaches is its cost-efficiency.
+Cost efficiency is the most significant advantage of idea visualization over other MVP approaches.
 It also requires much less time.

-In this approach, you start a presale of the product before actually building it.
+In this approach, you start a product presale before building it.
 It usually includes crowdfunding campaigns on relevant platforms like Kickstarter.
-Sell the first MVP ensures that your idea is liked by people and raises investment from contributors.
+Selling the first MVP ensures that your idea is liked by people and raises investment from contributors.

 In simple words, you launch a campaign to sell a product yet to exist and develop.